MoniMurray/bookworms-et-al/README.md

 ### Accessibility

-Throughout this project I have endeavoured to implement good accessibility practices, but in testing at the end of the project I acknowledge that I score poorly in this regard.
-Using the tips provided in Lighthouse and [Wave](https://wave.webaim.org/) I have marginally improved their scores and learned more about developing an accessible site.
+Throughout this project I have endeavoured to implement good accessibility practices.

-Some examples include:
+- Semantic HTML is used throughout
+- descriptive alt text attributes are used on all site images

-I have used [fontawesome](https://fontawesome.com/search?q=checkbox&o=r&m=free) icons in my application and to each icon I have added aria-labels to enable screen readers to understand them.
-I have endeavored to ensure the application meets the minimum contrast requirements between background and text colours.
-I have chosen font sizes and type that are dyslexia/accessible friendly, for example there are no buttons or text that are in all capitals.
+- I have used [fontawesome](https://fontawesome.com/search?q=checkbox&o=r&m=free) icons in my application and to each icon I have added aria-labels to enable screen readers to understand them

+I tested each site page on Lighthouse and [Wave](https://wave.webaim.org/) and improved my score further by implementing the following upgrades ...

 [The A11y Collective](https://www.a11y-collective.com/) is a useful site at which I saw why I was scoring poorly in relation to links on my application.